A Chinese Continuous Sign Language Dataset Based on Complex Environments: Dataset and Methodology

-To promote the transition of CSLR technology from laboratory environments to real-life applications, we have carefully constructed a publicly available Chinese Continuous Sign Language dataset named CE-CSL.
-Unlike the limitations of previous datasets, CE-CSL aims to simulate natural living scenarios, without restricting recording equipment, attire choices, or background environments, ensuring that the collected sign language videos closely resemble real-world application contexts.
+To promote the transition of CSLR technology from laboratory environments to real-life applications, we have carefully constructed a publicly available Chinese Continuous Sign Language dataset named CE-CNSL.
+Unlike the limitations of previous datasets, CE-CNSL aims to simulate natural living scenarios, without restricting recording equipment, attire choices, or background environments, ensuring that the collected sign language videos closely resemble real-world application contexts.

-The CE-CSL dataset encompasses 12 sign language performers (labeled A through L), including eight females and four males.
+The CE-CNSL dataset encompasses 12 sign language performers (labeled A through L), including eight females and four males.
 Notably, performers I and J are hearing-impaired individuals, while the remaining performers are professional sign language interpreters, ensuring a diverse and authentic representation of sign language expressions within the dataset.
 The dataset comprises a total of 5,988 continuous sign language videos.
 According to strict division ratios, there are 4,973 sign language videos in the training set, 515 in the validation set, and 500 in the test set.
 These videos collectively involve 3,515 Chinese words, covering a broad range of daily communication needs.
 The video lengths vary widely, ranging from the shortest at 39 frames to the longest at 530 frames, showcasing the richness and flexibility of sign language expression.
-Detailed statistics of the CE-CSL dataset are presented in Table \RNum{2}.
+Detailed statistics of the CE-CNSL dataset are presented in Table \RNum{2}.